open-telemetry/opentelemetry-go/log/DESIGN.md

 The user would not be able to pass `nil`.
 Therefore, it reduces the possiblity to have a nil pointer dereference.

-### Rejected Alternative: Passing struct as parameter to LoggerProvider.Logger
+### Passing struct as parameter to LoggerProvider.Logger

 Similarly to `Logger.Emit`, we could have something like: